-- 5.10 Overall, Policy SB1 has minor positive effect in relation to SA objectives 6, 7 and 10 as the identification of settlement boundaries will help to ensure new housing, affordable housing, access to employment and local services and improving health safety and well-being across the whole community.
+- 5.11 Overall, Policy SB1 has minor positive effect in relation to SA objectives 6, 7 and 10 as the identification of settlement boundaries will help to ensure new housing, affordable housing, access to employment and local services and improving health safety and well-being across the whole community.
 Significant positive effects are identified in relation to those settlements with land within their boundaries of sufficient size to include an element of affordable housing.
-The option of allocating a site for gypsy, travellers, and travelling show people is also identified as having a minor positive effect on social objectives in relation to providing homes, which is significant in relation to SA objective 6.
-Policy SB2 community facilities will also have a significant positive effect in relation to SA objective 7, which seeks to protect existing key services and facilities and improve access to key local services. - 5.11 The settlement boundaries of Policy SB1, Policy SB2 community facilities and the option of allocating a site for gypsy, travellers, and travelling show people, have an overall positive effect in relation to SA objective 20, engendering a senses of civic and neighbourhood values, responsibility and pride.
-Allocating a site for gypsy, travellers, and travelling show people has an overall minor positive effect in relation to vulnerability to climate change with respect to public well-being, because it would provide more certainty that areas of flood risk are avoided. - 5.12 Delivery of a mixed-use development in Great Haywood comprising housing, a new health centre and enhanced recreation and sports provision could lead to a significant positive effect in relation to SA objective 20 and encouraging engagement in community activities.
+Policy SB2 community facilities will also have a significant positive effect in relation to SA objective 7 and SA objective 10, which seek to protect existing key services and facilities and improve access to key local services, and improve health and well-being in the Borough respectively. - 5.12 The settlement boundaries of Policy SB1, and Policy SB2 protected social and community facilities have an overall positive effect in relation to SA objective 20, engendering a sense of civic and neighbourhood values, responsibility and pride. - 5.13 The identification of protected employment areas through Policy SB3 is likely to have a minor positive effect in relation to SA objective 7 given that most of the protected employment areas are located in close proximity to existing residential properties and therefore good access would be provided to employment opportunities for residents at these locations.
+The close proximity of the protected employment areas to residential properties may also reduce the need for commuting outside of the Borough, which may in turn foster an increase sense of community identity (SA objective 16) in the Borough.
+Apart from this positive effect, Policy SB3 and Policy RIE1 have no effect on most of the social SA objectives (the minor positive effects in relation to SA objective 4 relates to the economic element of the objective).